 The CRP Supervisor continues to hold quarterly meetings with the Supported Employment, General, and Transition vendors to address concerns specific to their services and to reinforce their role within the Workforce Development community of RI.
 These meetings also provide an opportunity to clarify agency expectations, new service delivery ideas, and funding issues.
-Also, meetings are being scheduled with specific highvolume vendors and staff to address agency specific issues as they arise and to cultivate increased communication and partnership.
+Also, meetings are being scheduled with specific high-volume vendors and staff to address agency specific issues as they arise and to cultivate increased communication and partnership.
 Through his participation on the ORS Continuous Quality Improvement Team, the agency has developed a Quality Assurance program initially for Supported Employment providers.

 The Continuous Quality Improvement Committee works with the CRP Supervisor to develop increased options for individuals with disabilities who are considered underserved and/or minority populations based on the CNA findings.
 In addition, ongoing Quality Improvement activities such as the quarterly satisfaction survey are developed and implemented by the SRC State Plan and Continuous Quality Improvement Committee.
 These studies, organized by the ORS Strategic Planning Supervisor, provides ongoing information that is relevant to customers' vocational rehabilitation needs and planning.

-• The Rhode Island Office of Rehabilitation Services (ORS) will continue to modify a fee-for-service structure with a wide network of private vocational rehabilitation providers in order to meet the vocational rehabilitation needs of Rhode Islanders with disabilities.
-ORS will utilize the information from the FFY2017 Statewide Comprehensive Needs Assessment (CNA) as a foundation for expansion and/or development of new fee-for-service agreements that meet the employment needs of customers.
+The Rhode Island Office of Rehabilitation Services (ORS) will continue to modify a fee-for-service structure with a wide network of private vocational rehabilitation providers in order to meet the vocational rehabilitation needs of Rhode Islanders with disabilities utilizing the information from the FFY 2017 Statewide Comprehensive Needs Assessment (CNA).